-At the moment (as of November 2018), Google Fi supports most Android phones.
-Their recommend phones are the Google Pixel (1 – 4 / Pixel 3a), LG ThinQ, Moto G6, certain Samsung phones, OnePlus, iPhone, and the Moto X4.
+At the moment (as of May 2020), Google Fi supports most Android phones.
+Their recommend phones are the Google Pixel (1 – 4 / Pixel 3a), LG ThinQ, Moto G6, Moto G Power, Moto G Stylus, certain Samsung phones, OnePlus, iPhone, and the Moto X4.
 These are venerable phones.

 Generally speaking, if you have a Pixel 2, 3, or 4, you’ll get a monthly software update from Google–You will always have the latest release of Android–a truly a nice feature, rather than waiting and hoping that your phone will get an update…a chronic problem due to a combination of phones and phone companies.

-The Moto X4 and Moto G7 are also well regarded and certainly have a lower price point than the Pixel phones.
+The Moto X4 and Moto G7, and the newer Moto G phones are also well regarded and certainly have a lower price point than the Pixel phones.
 Although having said that, you may want to look at the refurbished Pixel phones on Amazon.